Cello Fury Bio

 Connecting with artists across genres, Cello Fury has collaborated with dance companies, theater organizations, opera and orchestras as well as with rock bands and singer-songwriters.
 Composers as well as performers, Cello Fury's band members have orchestrated their original works for string and symphonic orchestras, performing as amplified soloists with classical ensembles.
 Collaborating as multi-disciplinary artists, Cello Fury's original music was featured and performed live by the ensemble in three full-length ballets with Bodiography Contemporary Ballet.
-The band has performed alongside Texture Contemporary Ballet in productions of "Blur" and "Interfusion".
-The band's style of rock and classical fusion has become a favorite among dance choreographers in the US and Germany.
+The band has performed alongside Texture Contemporary Ballet in productions of "Blur", "Interfusion", and "Textured Fury", and the band's style of rock and classical fusion has become a favorite among dance choreographers in the US and Germany.
 Cello Fury was presented as soloists with the multi-modal performing arts company, Resonance Works, in a concert that showcased both traditional classical music as well as Cello Fury's modern compositions.
 Highlighting the event was the performance of "Bachianas Brasilieras" with coloratura soprano Meghan Picerno and members of the Pittsburgh Symphony Orchestra's cello section.
-Cello Fury has worked with theater company, Bricolage Productions, for four of their “Midnight Radio” shows, performing as featured musical guests and foley artists.
-The band has backed local and national artists such as B. E. Taylor, Scott Blasey of The Clarks, Tift Merritt, Bill Deasy, Joy Ike, and more, has appeared on soundtracks for indie films and albums.
+Cello Fury has worked with theater company, Bricolage Productions, for five of their “Midnight Radio” shows, performing as featured musical guests and foley artists.
+The band has backed local and national artists such as B. E. Taylor, Scott Blasey of The Clarks, Reb Beach of Whitesnake and Winger, Liz Berlin of Rusted Root, Tift Merritt, Bill Deasy, Joy Ike, and more, has appeared on soundtracks for indie films and albums.
 The ensemble premiered International Opera Theater's "La Bisbetica Domata" by Efrain Amaya in Italy, which showcased Cello Fury on stage as solo instrumentalists.
 This opportunity also allowed the band to perform solo concerts throughout Italy.
 Cello Fury premiered and recorded two classical works written especially for their ensemble of electro-acoustic instruments, and are featured on the album, "Other Sun" (2011) by composer Nancy Galbraith.

 In addition to an active performance and touring schedule, the band focuses on inspiring young musicians and giving back to the community.
 Each year, Cello Fury performs for thousands of young people throughout the mid-Atlantic states.
-Cello Fury partners with "Artivate" (formerly "Class Act Arts") in the Maryland and Washington DC area and "Young Audiences of New Jersey and Eastern PA" to present interactive programs and workshops at schools.
+Cello Fury partners with "Artivate" in the Maryland and Washington DC area and "Young Audiences of New Jersey and Eastern PA" to present interactive programs and workshops at schools.
 In 2013 alone, Cello Fury reached approximately 15,000 children through 60 outreach concerts.
 In 2015-2016, Cello Fury performed for 20,000 children through 60-plus outreach concerts across six states.
-Each summer, Cello Fury leads four weeks of an alternative strings camps for aspiring musicians.
-In 2017, there were 100 participants ranging in age from 7 to 18.
+Each summer, Cello Fury leads four weeks of "Cello Fury Rock Camp", an alternative strings camp for aspiring musicians.
 Cello Fury has also worked with hundreds of students through the Pittsburgh Public School's “Summer Dreamers” camp.

 Cello Fury proudly endorses Thomastik-Infeld Strings.